The hidden side of cosmic star formation at z > 3: Bridging optically-dark and Lyman break galaxies with GOODS-ALMA: Cosmic star formation rate density

 The cosmic star-formation-rate density for our total OFG sample is:

 where the SFR$_{\rm mean}$ is the UV+IR-based SFR given from the mean stacked SED fitting of the 22 OFGs that are not LBGs (Table \ref{table:mean}).
 Assuming that the intrinsic infrared SED of our OFGs is the same as the SED derived from mean stacking, the SFRD of our 22 OFGs (excluding LBGs) reaches approximately 1.2 $\times$ 10$^{-2}$ $M_{\odot}$ yr$^{-1}$Mpc$^{-3}$ with the mean redshift of $z_{\rm mean}=4.3$ (and $z_{\rm median}=4.1$).
 The survey volume, $V$, is 7.4 $\times$ 10$^{5}$ Mpc$^3$.
+The number density is $n \sim 3 \times 10^{-5}$ Mpc$^{-3}$, which is slightly higher than the one of massive $H$-dropouts.